Nkechi Agwu: Education

 In 1980, Agwu returned to Nigeria.
 She studied mathematics at the University of Nigeria, Nsukka, earning a bachelor's degree with honours in 1984.
 On the recommendation of two of her university teachers, James O. C. Ezeilo and Isabelle Adjaero, she went to the University of Connecticut for graduate study, the same university where Adjaero earned her PhD.
 Agwu started her studies there in 1987, after working as a government statistician and as a lecturer at Kaduna Polytechnic.
 Her start at the University of Connecticut was delayed as she spent a few years lecturing at Kaduna Polytechnic.
 Agwu was not able to attend at first due to lack of finance but, her studies were funded by a Mathematical Association of America travel award and an award to fund the study of the uses of the history of mathematics in teaching.

 Agwu completed a master's degree in mathematics at the University of Connecticut in 1989.
 She moved to the Syracuse University, where she completed her Ph.D. in mathematics education in 1995.
 Her dissertation, Using a Computer Laboratory Setting to Teach College Calculus, was supervised by Howard Cornelius Johnson.
 At Syracuse, her course of studies also included gender studies and multicultural education, and she was president of the African Students Union and of the Association of International Students.

 Career and contributions

 Agwu was appointed Coordinator of the Teaching and Learning Center at the Borough of Manhattan Community College.

+Agwu's research specialties include the development of culturally-sensitive STEM curricula, the study of the history of mathematics, and detailing the lives of mathematicians of African descent.
+She has published biographies on J. Ernest Wilkins, Jr and David Harold Blackwell.

 In 2009, Agwu served a term as New York City branch president of the American Association of University Women, with an agenda of encouraging girls and women in STEM fields and of improving health in minority communities.
 In 2014 she returned to Nigeria on a visit sponsored by a Carnegie Africa Diaspora Fellowship.

 Agwu's interest in ethnomathematics stemmed from her development of a discrete mathematics course that would cover the college's requirement that students take a writing-intensive course.
 Her work in this area includes using storytelling to allow mathematics students to relate better to the material, and examining the mathematical structure of Ndebele dolls, African textiles, and the game of Mancala.